iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

     </tr>
     <tr>
       <td><strong>Use cases</strong></td>
-      <td>&bull; VNets for shared platform components that can protect themselves with NSGs or personal firewalls<br/>&bull; VNets dedicated to single apps or groups of mutually trusted apps (like SAP landscapes)<br/>&bull; VNets with a decentralised management model (where apps are managing their own NSGs)</td>
+      <td>&bull; VNets for shared platform components that can protect themselves with NSGs or personal firewalls<br/>&bull; VNets dedicated to a single app or groups of mutually trusted apps (like SAP landscapes)<br/>&bull; VNets with a decentralised management model (where apps are managing their own NSGs)</td>
       <td>&bull; Shared VNets, hosting multiple apps with centralised security management (where a central team is managing communications between apps)</td>
       <td>&bull; Special zones requiring maximum security (should only be used where absolutely required by regulations)</td>
     </tr>
   </tbody>
 </table>

+### What model should you use?

+The comparison table above provides the pros and cons, and details are in implemetation sections below.

+I could tell you to decide... consider... blah-blah... for yourself, but...
+I numbered the modes in the order of my personal preference:

+- Use Mode 1 by default
+- Use Mode 2 when you have to
+- Try not to use Mode 3
+- Mix the modes in the same VNet if you think that your life is too easy

+Be creative in meeting regulatory requirements and responding to audit reports written by someone who does not care how you should live with this.

 ## Implementation

 Here is some example technical documentation for implementing the security modes described above.

+### Diagram

+The diagram from the page cover was used to draw attention.
+It does not completely reflect the architecture described here (but it is still better than a generic AI-generated picture).
+Once I update it, I will post the diagram in a higher resolution here.

 ### VNet Topology